VEXtraterrestrial-Dawgs/2020-rise-above/notes/2021-03-24 Meeting Notes.md

 ## Members Present
 Athreya, Brad, Sri, Tavas

+## Goals
+- Discuss the changes to the robot over the past week
+- Discuss solution to make the arm stronger

 ## Build Notes - Brad

 - Over the last couple of days, I’ve made an arm and claw that work.